ddsbook/blog/2015/drafts/2015-08-23-modern-honey-network-machinations-with-r,-python-and-javascript.md

     ## 5 3232361131 AS26496 <NA>     NA
     ## 6  915689713    <NA> <NA>     NA

 Yikes!
 141 servers just on the default port (3000) alone!
-While these systems might be in Shodan, we really needed to confirm that they were, indeed, live MHN HoneyMap [websocket] servers.
+While these systems may be shown as existing in Shodan, we really needed to confirm that they were, indeed, live MHN HoneyMap [websocket] servers.

 ### Episode 3 : Picture [Im]Perfect